Article 1. Name and Purpose

 Section 7.04 Removal Except for a vacancy for non-attendance, a two thirds (2/3) majority vote of the Board of Directors in attendance at any duly constituted meeting for just cause (just cause -violation of the law or bylaws, dereliction of duties or chain of command ect.) shall be required to remove any officer.

 Section 7.05 Vacancies A vacancy occurring in any office shall be filled for the unexpired term by a person elected by a majority vote of the remaining members of the Board of Directors, in the case of a voting tie the Board President can appoint an existing board member to a new position and or appoint a new board member to the vacancy.

 Article VIII.
 Duties of Officers

-Section 8.01 President.
-The President shall be the principal executive officer of the organization and, subject to the control of the Board of Directors, shall in general supervise and control all of the activities of the organization.
+Section 8.01 President The President shall be the principal executive officer of the organization and assign controls of the Board of Directors, shall, in general, supervise and control all of the activities of the organization.
 The President shall have the following duties and responsibilities:

 (d) Shall handle all public relations in the best interest of the organization;